Lab-Work/TEC_COF/readme.txt

 7. Added utility functions such as groupSameElement to class.
 8. Debugged the current control toolbox is working for estimation.
 9. Changed the variable names in setIneqConstraints to more intuitive names.
-10.
+10. Added an errors structure which supports different levels of error for each type of measurement.

 Todo:
-- properly define a meaningful control objective.
-- enable internal conditions to the framework; change the variable names in the code
+- The code was originally developed in Java in which the index begins with 0.
+Modified the index for internal and density conditions, and now index starts from 1.
-- enable density conditions to the framework; change the variable names in the code
+- enable internal and density conditions to the framework.
+The density condition is helpful for setting the objective as minimizing the L1 error.
-- Offramp actuator not defined yet.
+- update the dv_index structure.
+- When converting min(s1, s2) to linear constraints by adding bools variables, we used C=500000 which we thought was large enough.
+Now we used inf directly.
 - investigate AIMSUN ramp metering scheme and define the signal format.
 - auto logging with time stamps
 - unit conversion.
 Easier to read the density and flow.

+Issues:
+- We have not defined an offramp actuator yet.
+We use a green red cycle ramp meter for onramp control.
+- Need to properly define a meaningful control objective.
 - In find slope functions, if the interval is too small, the functions just return NaN which will introduce an error.
 Fix by computing an approximated slope.
-- When converting min(s1, s2) to linear constraints by adding bools variables, we used C=500000 which we thought was large enough.
-Now we used inf directly.

-Goal today:
+Goal:
 2. add density and internal conditions
 3. Write a python script for to test if the toolbox works for control
 4. Remote back and work on the API.